nspcc-dev/neofs-testlib/README.md

 ## Library structure
 The library provides the following primary components:
  * `cli` - wrappers on top of neoFS command-line tools.
 These wrappers execute on a shell and provide type-safe interface for interacting with the tools.
+ * `hosting` - management of infrastructure (docker, virtual machines, services where neoFS is hosted).
+The library provides host implementation for docker environment (when neoFS services are running as docker containers).
+Support for other hosts is provided via plugins.
  * `reporter` - abstraction on top of test reporting tool like Allure.
 Components of the library will report their steps and attach artifacts to the configured reporter instance.
  * `shell` - shells that can be used to execute commands.
 Currently library provides local shell (on machine that runs the code) or SSH shell that connects to a remote machine via SSH.